ClientPlayground/LabyMod/README.md

 ## Disclaimer
 This repo is for educational purposes only!

-The purpose of is repo is to learn more Java and client dev, and how the professionals code.
+The purpose of this repo is to learn more Java and client dev, and how the professionals code.